-The Office of Financial Aid and Scholarships may reevaluate student eligibility when certain financial changes occur.
+The Office of Financial Aid and Scholarships may reevaluate student eligibility for federal aid when certain financial changes occur.
 These circumstances include the following:

 - Reduction of earned income

 - Recent unique medical expenses, not covered by insurance, which impact the ability to pay for college

 - Separation or divorce of parent or student after filing the FAFSA (separation must be before December 31)